willmcpherson2/willmcpherson2.github.io/_posts/2025-08-03-whitney-houston.md

 It's the 27th of January, 1991.

 The Cold War is coming to an end.
-The Berlin Wall is being demolished.
+The Berlin Wall has fallen.
-Lithuania is officially independent from the Soviet Union.
+With fascism and communism defeated, Fukuyama declares the end of history.
 The announcer begins the introduction.

 > And now to honour America, especially the brave men and women serving our nation in the Persian Gulf, and throughout the world, please join in the singing of our national anthem.